Which font should we use in our report?

-We see a lot of different annual reports using a lot of different fonts.
+We see a lot of different fonts in the annual reports that we work with throughout the year.

 The last 20% are turned into so-called Unicode during the conversion process.